Lebanon Appeal

 UNICEF’s strategy

-In Lebanon, UNICEF will address the humanitarian needs of the most vulnerable children and young people and contribute to social cohesion through the provision of integrated programming.
-Where possible this will be linked toa longer-term strategy.
-UNICEF will ensure the neutrality of assistance and continue strengthening risk management.
-Programming will balance the delivery of services through public and private institutions and specialized civil society organizations, especially at the decentralized level.
-UNICEF will equip partners and engage communities with information and tools to promote gender-transformative programming.
-A fundamental strategy will be to strengthen partners' capacities to address the needs of children with disabilities and ensure child safeguarding and to prevent sexual exploitation and abuse.
+In Lebanon, UNICEF will address the humanitarian needs of vulnerable children and young people by sustaining integrated programming and linkages to a longer-term strategy where possible.
+UNICEF will ensure the impartiality, neutrality and independence of its assistance, strengthen risk management, and balance the delivery of services through public and private institutions and specialized civil society organizations, especially at the decentralized level, in the most equitable, sustainable, and effective way.
+UNICEF will equip partners and engage communities with information and tools to promote gender-transformative programming and strengthen capacities to address the needs of vulnerable and marginalized children, specifically girls, adolescent girls, and children with disabilities, ensure child safeguarding, prevent sexual exploitation and abuse, and strengthen our accountability to the affected population.
+As part of the Humanitarian Country Team, UNICEF is leading the WASH, Education, Child Protection, and Nutrition sectors and playing a key role in the Health, social assistance, and GBV sectors.

-Efforts in child protection will continue to promote the well-being and protection of women, girls and boys and their families by preventing and mitigating risks of violence, abuse and exploitation of children and women.
-This includes providing such vital services as mental health and psychosocial support for children and caregivers.
+The child protection programme promotes the well-being of women, girls, and boys by preventing and mitigating risks of violence, abuse, and exploitation and providing vital services, including mental health and psychosocial support for children and caregivers.
+The adolescent and youth programme will continue to increase opportunities for the youth through combining empowerment and skilling, income generation activities, and social entrepreneurship support addressing gender stereotypes and barriers.

 Programme targets